 Short-term priorities

 Prepare for the approximation and implementation of the EU acquis in the areas of health and safety at work, labour law and working conditions, and gender equality and anti-discrimination as mentioned in the relevant annexes to the Agreement, and in particular to establish an appropriate law enforcement and supervision system in line with EU approaches (starting with the Occupational Health and Safety area) and to build capacity of social partners (e.g. training on EU health and safety legislation and standards and EU legislation and standards regarding labour law);

-Roll out the newly defined public employment services with adequate capacities and in line with requirements of the European public employment services,
+[EU: Monitor the ongoing impelementaiton of the New Service Model for public employment services;]

+[EU: Complement the legal framework necessary to establish an effective labour inspection system;]

 Further improve capacities of social services and of the Ministry of Labour, Health and Social Affairs in order to strengthen the capacities of the administration in charge of developing and implementing employment and social policies respecting the equal opportunities principles.

 Medium-term priorities

+Roll out the newly defined public employment services with adequate capacities and in line with requirements of the European public employment services;

-Continue establishing an effective labour inspection system in line with ILO and EUstandards in order to ensure administrative and enforcement capacities in the areas of health and safety at work and labour law, and strengthen relevant judiciary bodies; and complement the legal framework necessary to establish a fully-fledged labour inspection system
+Continue establishing an effective labour inspection system in line with ILO standards in order to ensure administrative and enforcement capacities in the areas of health and safety at work and labour law, and strengthen relevant judiciary bodies; .

 Develop a strategic approach to employment, aiming at more and better jobs with decent working conditions, better matching of skills and jobs in the labour market and promoting active labour market measures and efficient employment services, with a particular focus on youth;

-Enhance the level of social protection, including through implementation of universal health care insurance whilst making the social protection system more supportive to work take-up and ensuring its adequacy and financial sustainability;
+Enhance the level of social protection, including through implementation of universal health care insurance whilst making the social protection system more supportive to work take-up and ensuring its adequacy and financial sustainability; [GE: Enhance the level of social protection, including through implementation of universal health care insurance whilst making the social protection system more supportive to work take-up and ensuring its adequacy and financial sustainability]

+Take further to reform the pension system and combat poverty in old age; [GE: Take further to reform the pension system and combat poverty in old age;]

 Ensure well-functioning social dialogue through the effective functioning of the Tripartite Social Partnership Commission and capacity-building of social partners.